ktagilbert/rookie-dev/_posts/2016-1-30-client-side-search-function.markdown

 ![Client side search function tutorial](/assets/searchFunction.jpg)

-I went to my desk and called my fiance over to help me figure out what to do.
+I went to my desk and called my S.O. over to help me figure out what to do.
 Again, I needed to do some more rubber ducking and it usually helps me to talk out the problem with someone in order to get my thoughts in order.
 So we did some pair programming to figure out what to do:

 The first step was to create a search field that would allow a user to enter in a search term.
 This a simple, un-intimidating step that will help you get the ball rolling.
 All you need to know is some CSS and HTML to make your search field look and function they way you want it to.

-**Here is how we made ours using a search icon from [font-awesome](https://fortawesome.github.io/Font-Awesome/):** (note: I ended up using the search function for this site as well so you can see it in action on [my home page!](http://ktgilbert.herokuapp.com/)):
+**Here is how we made ours using a search icon from [font-awesome](https://fortawesome.github.io/Font-Awesome/):** (note: I ended up using the search function for this site as well so you can see it in action on [my blog page!](/blog/)):

 {% highlight html%}
 <div class="search">